Lion Creek and Lower Raypits Nature Reserve

 About the reserve

 Lion Creek was once part of the Crouch estuary, until it was cut off by a seawall.
-Now the creek boasts an attractive border of saltmarsh plants such as Sea Lavender, Golden Samphire and Sea-spurrey.
-This meadow alongside the creek also provides a home for a number of exciting invertebrates, including the UK’s rarest bee, the Shrill Carder.
+Now the creek boasts an attractive border of saltmarsh plants such as sea lavender, golden samphire and sea-spurrey.
+This meadow alongside the creek also provides a home for a number of exciting invertebrates, including the UK’s rarest bee, the shrill carder.
 Walk further along the seawall path to reach Lower Raypits.
-Here, there has been significant habitat management for scarce breeding waders, such as Avocets, Black-tailed Godwit and Lapwing.
+Here, there has been significant habitat management for breeding waders.